Gavin Duffy

-Gavin Duffy (born Liam Duffy; 29 April 1960) Kildare, Ireland is an Irish entrepreneur and businessman who was a former part owner of the HRM Group of Companies, one of Ireland's largest recruitment companies.
+Gavin Duffy (born Liam Duffy; 29 April 1960) is an Irish entrepreneur and businessman who was a former part owner of the HRM Group of Companies, one of Ireland's largest recruitment companies.
 Duffy is a regular conference speaker at business events in Ireland.
 He was an unsuccessful candidate in the 2018 presidential election.

 Early life

 Duffy was the youngest of three brothers and lived as a child in Sallins, County Kildare, where his father, Ned Duffy, had a pig farm.
 His mother, Anne Duffy, ran The Gem restaurant in Naas.
 He attended the local primary school, St. Laurence's, in Sallins.
 The family sold the farm after the outbreaks of swine fever in the early 1970s and moved to Drogheda, County Louth, where they bought a pub.
 He lived 'above the shop' on West Street, while attending St. Joseph's Secondary School.
 He later went to Newbridge College in County Kildare where he did his Leaving Certificate.